 - 8.1.
-The review of Interface Agreements shall be conducted as follows: - At least not longer than 5 (five) years. - As per the circumstances specified in clause 7.1.2, 7.5 & 8.2. - As the Parties deem it necessary. - As directed by the RSR based on the identification of a potential safety risk. - 8.2.
+The review of Interface Agreements shall be conducted as follows: - At least not longer than 5 (five) years. - As per the circumstances specified in clause 8.2 & 8.3 - · As the Interfacing Operators deem it necessary. - As directed by the RSR based on the identification of a potential safety risk. - 8.2.
 Validity of the Interface Agreement - The Interface Agreement shall be valid for a period of no longer than 5 (five) years. - 8.3.
-Circumstances that necessitate the review and renewal of Interface Agreements - Within 180 days following 3 reportable operational railway occurrences (as defined in the relevant legislation) that relates to the interface area within one calendar year.
+Circumstances that necessitate the review and renewal of Interface Agreements - Within 180 days following an interfaces related railway occurrence involving two or more Interfacing Operators, which resulted in a fatality of an employee(s) of Interfacing Operator(s). - In line with the outcome of the risk assessments that relates to interfaces. - Introduction of additional Operator(s) affected by the interface.

-- Within 180 days following an interfaces related occurrence which resulted in a fatality. - In line with the outcome of risk assessments that relates to interfaces Introduction of additional Operator(s) affected by the interface. - Change in legislation that affects interfaces. - Major changes in the parameters of SMS that relates to the interfaces. - As directed by the RSR.
+- Change in legislation that affects interfaces. - Significant changes in the parameters of SMS that relates to the interfaces. - As directed by the RSR.